 Step 2.
-Add Guava Juice, Sugar, and Ice to the Shaker
+Add White Tea, Guava Juice, Sugar, and Ice to the Shaker

-Add one ounce or two tablespoons of sugar syrup.
-See this homemade recipe for Starbucks classic syrup.
+We prefer using homemade Starbucks-style sugar syrup which is sweeter than regular simple syrup.
 If you are using granulated sugar, add it to the tea when it’s hot and stir so that it can dissolve easily.

 Step 3.
 Cover and Shake

-Cover the shaker and shake 10 times vigorously.
+Cover the shaker and shake it vigorously 10 times.
 Shaking changes the taste and texture of the drink.
 It also lowers the temperature of the drink much faster than an unshaken iced drink.

 Step 4.
 Enjoy